 The Capital of the Galapagos Islands, Puerto Baquerizo Moreno, is located in San Cristobal.
 This island is one of the 5 inhabited islands of the Galapagos archipelago that for decades has been dedicated to agriculture, mainly producing sugar cane and coffee.
 About 5,400 people live here, and many work for the government or in fisheries.

 The highland forests of the populated Islands in the Galapagos chain have been greatly altered due to the introduction of exotic and invasive species of animals and plants.
 Highland conservation, development and poverty issues have been almost completely neglected by conservation, development and government agencies.
 As a result of the lack of fruit and vegetable production on the Galapagos Islands, boats from the Ecuadorian mainland unload fruits and vegetables to hotels, restaurants, and markets on a daily basis.
 Quarantine regulations are consistently ignored and at least two exotic and/or invasive plant or faunal species enter the islands each day.
-This is the reason why one of the main current problems on the Galapagos islands is the introduction of non-native species (plants and insects), estimated at one or two new species introduced to the islands every day, mainly through the importation of food to the islands from mainland Ecuador.
+This is the reason why one of the main current problems on the Galapagos islands is the introduction of non-native species (plants and insects).

 Importantly, the local population, lacking most government services and suffering high unemployment levels, is almost completely excluded from working in and benefiting from the tourism industry: tour operators do nearly all their business from their boats, ignoring business possibilities with local Galapagueños.